We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some evidence indicates that triphala helps improve peristalsis, or the movement of the intestines to remove waste.
 As such, it may help treat constipation.
 Researchers behind a study in mice conclude that triphala has a “significant positive effect” on constipation.

-Triphala can help inhibit the growth of harmful bacteria in the gut, according to some research.
-It may also support the growth of beneficial bacteria.
-A balance of bacteria can help improve overall gut health.
+Triphala can help inhibit the growth of harmful bacteria in the gut, according to

 Another review suggests that triphala could help treat irritable bowel syndrome (IBS).
 The authors state that taking triphala with or without probiotics could be a beneficial addition to IBS treatment.